- Gender and Relationships»

 Spending Time With Your Husband

 Both men and women are equal creations in Gods eyes, yet hold unique and complimentary roles.
 The Bible teaches that men were designed by God to be providers and protectors.
-Women were to their husbands and care for the household and children.
+Women were created to be a helpmate to their husbands and care for the household and children.
 This will help you to feel compassion if your husband does little housework, even though you hold a full-time job.
 Though some men may have a special drive and ability in the homemaking department, it is rare.
 This is why women are shortchanged the most when taking on a full-time career.
 Because of natures biological wiring, women who work full-time, may most often find themselves handling the home as well!
-In doing so you may become so exhausted that you have little interest in intimacy, your personal appearance or maintaining a peaceful attitude. created to be a helpmate
+In doing so you may become so exhausted that you have little interest in intimacy, your personal appearance or maintaining a peaceful attitude.

 When you work a full-time job outside of the home you may be tempted to throw on pajama pants when you come home, instead opt for comfortable feminine fashions.
 Staying attractive for your husband is a discipline that will not only make your marriage more romantic, you'll feel more confident.
 Aim to be positive and take up your prayer requests to God each night.